arangrhie/MemPanG23/Part1_Assembly.md

   --threads 24
 ```
 This will create a directory (or assumes a directory) `asm`, and place all the output and intermediate files from verkko.
-This step takes ~30 minutes, feel free to take a break or proceed by downloading the outputs described below from https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=T2T/scratch/a_thal/Col-0/asm/.

 ## Assembly graph
 Download the `*.noseq.gfa` file, and open on your local bandageNG (or bandage, hereby just called bandage).